 When I first heard of this VPN service provider and read some initial comments about the speed I was, to begin with, quite skeptical.
 Signing up for and running it turned me into a true believer and I do believe I will stay on as a customer.

 For those who’ve read my VPN reviews, you may know that I often get disappointed with many VPN services simply because I have a relatively high-speed line.
 This usually gets slowed down by a lot via VPN services.

 The theoretical maximum of my line is 500Mbps, but the actual speed usually hovers around between 350 Mbps to 400Mbps;

 Taking that into account, I ran speed tests on Surfshark while connected to various servers around the world.

 US Speed Test

 North America is literally on the other side of the world from where I am.
-Because of that, it is usually one of the locations where I encounter the highest ping rate as well as slowest speeds.
-Of course, there are some closer places that perform worse due to other reasons, but the US stress test is usually a good indicator of quality of service for me.
+Because of that, it is usually one of the locations where I encounter the highest ping rate as well as the slowest speeds.
+Of course, there are some closer places that perform worse due to other reasons, but the US stress test is usually a good indicator of the quality of service for me.

 Europe Speed Test

 Surfshark speeds from Europe were just as good as their US-based servers.
 I tested from a variety of EU locations and many performed similarly.